 and presents modifications and alternatives to this process

 when using those would be a better choice.

 * * * * * * * * * * * * * * * * * * * *

 Presently at Ingenium we are meeting with Peter Cohen,

-a certified NVC practitioner who is also skilled at group concensus process.
+who is also skilled at group consensus process.

 Prospective members who are actively involved in the integration/application process